mmuratarat/mmuratarat.github.io/_posts/2019-10-02-how-to-compute-AUC-plot-ROC-by-hand.md

 This sum is called a Riemann sum.

 It can be defined in several different ways via left-endpoints, right-endpoints, or midpoints.
-Here we see the explicit connection between a Riemann sum defined by left-endpoints and the area between a curve and the x-axis on the interval.
+Here we see the explicit connection between a Riemann sum defined by left-endpoints and the area between a curve and the x-axis on the interval $[a, b]$.
 If we used the value of $f$ at the right endpoint rather than the left endpoint, the result is the right Riemann sum.

 The Riemann sum is only an approximation to the actual area underneath the graph of $f$.
 To make the approximation better, we can increase the number of subintervals $n$.